rolandra1/rolandra1.github.io/index.md

 From these courses, I chose three main artifacts to represent the CS 499 categories of Software Engineering and Design, Algorithms and Data Structures, and Databases.
 I selected:

-- A full stack MEAN travel website
+- A full-stack MEAN travel website
 - A reinforcement learning project that uses Deep Q Learning
 - A mobile weight tracking app backed by a secure database